Missoula Measures - Suicide

 National Suicide Rates by State - by state, age, race

-(NOTE: National suicide statistics are always 3 years behind the current year.)
+(NOTE: Suicide statistics are always 3 years behind the current year.)

 Research has shown that 90% of people who die by suicide have a diagnosable mental disorder at the time of their death.
 Of those, 60% suffer from both treated and untreated depression.
 American Foundation for Suicide Prevention